foscraft/asyncronous-books-python3/README.md

 9. **Predictable Performance**: Because async programming doesn't rely on the availability of physical CPU cores, it can provide more predictable performance across different hardware and platforms.
 It's less affected by variations in hardware capabilities.

 10. **Energy Efficiency**: Asynchronous programs can be more energy-efficient because they minimize the need to keep CPU cores active while waiting for I/O or user input, which can lead to reduced power consumption on mobile devices and servers.

-While asynchronous programming offers many advantages, it's important to note that it also introduces complexity in managing asynchronous tasks, potential race conditions, and debugging.
-Choosing the right programming model and library, such as Python's `asyncio` or similar libraries in other languages, is crucial to harness these advantages effectively while managing complexity.